im-deep/giftbog/README.md

 ---------------
 This tool was made for fun, not for profit.
 Keep it this way and don't run it as a cron-job.
-Share your giftbags on r/FashionReps and no more than one request per day or haul.
+Share your giftbags on r/FashionReps.
+No more than one request per day or haul.